 The net benefits realised by customers will depend upon the additional costs incurred to achieve these benefits, the regulatory framework and the competitive nature of the wholesale and retail markets.
-For each initiative, we have presented an indication of the core costs that are likely to be incurred in achieving these benefits.
+For each initiative, in the body of this report we have presented an indication of the costs that are likely to be incurred in achieving these benefits.